-With summer in full swing, you might have already exhausted your options of keeping the kids occupied and busy.
-Time to strike out!
+With summer in full swing, adventures are a top priority and they are in no short supply here in the Pacific Northwest.
+So, get ready to strike out!
 These day trips are all under an hour away from Portland, making it super simple to head out after a leisurely breakfast and still make it home in time for dinner.
-Ranging from nature hikes and museums to bike rides and small-town charm, you’ll be ready to pack the diaper bag or backpack and hit the road.
+Ranging from nature hikes and museums to bike rides and small-town charm, you just need to pack the diaper bag or backpack and hit the road.
 Read on for more!

 photo: andy via flickr